-Yes, APEX is both NCAA (National Collegiate Athletic Association) and UC (University of California) Approved.
-Both Goalbook and APEX are standards-aligned for California.
+Yes, the ILC is both NCAA (National Collegiate Athletic Association) and UC (University of California) Approved.

 What happens after we apply?

-We will assess your application and contact you with the appropriate contracts to proceed.
+We will assess your application and contact you with the next steps.
 This won't happen immediately however, your place will immediately be held.

 If you have read the above questions,